Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- List any relevant experience you’ve gained through volunteer work or interning
+- Include any relevant experience you have gained through volunteering or interning

-- You should highlight any achievements or responsibilities you had in these roles
+- You should highlight any achievements or responsibilities you took on in these roles.

 References: